TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

   <br> There were at least 2, sometimes 3, sensors lit at all times along the line.
 The number would go up significantly upon detecting the first corner, as the line got wider at this point.

 ***
+- Constraint to Test: The sensors must be placed in the front center of the robot.
+- Experimental Process: The sensors were attached between the front two wheelie bars, ensuring it was centered and on the front of the robot.
+- Analysis of Results:
+<br> The sensors were in the center of teh front of the robot, but due to the hieght constraints of the sensors, they would get hung on the boxes.
+So it was devised to get the wheelie bars to drop past the blocks in order to prevent this.

+***
 ### Power

 - Constraint to Test: The power system shall power the microcontroller consistently throughout the run of the board at least 95% of the time.